openops/mom/README.md

 Ideas like [Pomodoro](http://pomodorotechnique.com/) are already showing us that breaking up the tasks we work on can have rewards.
 What else can we learn?
 If we fragmented our time in the office we would certainly have less traffic...
-That alone has massive economic benefits.
+That alone could have massive economic benefits.